 Skills: Solve real-world and mathematical problems involving area, volume and surface area of two- and three-dimensional objects composed of triangles, quadrilaterals, polygons, cubes, and right prisms.
 Calculating density, measuring mass and volume using the metric system, triangulating positions using geometry, and so much more!

-We've covered a lot in this unit, including: lines, circles, arcs, constructions, perpendiculars, squares, rectangles, angles, triangles, perpendiculars, parallels, tangents, area, polygons, quadrilaterals, surface area, volume and so much more!
+We've covered a lot so far!
+Lines, circles, arcs, constructions, perpendiculars, squares, rectangles, angles, triangles, perpendiculars, parallels, tangents, area, polygons, quadrilaterals, surface area and volume!

 Students literally were crawling, hopping, skipping and thinking their way through a mathematical obstacle course as they work through activities, games, puzzles, challenges, projects and hands-on labs with every session.